trolando/oink/README.md

 * The SSPM succinct progress measures algorithm is by Jurdzinski and Lazic, 2017.
 * The QPT recursive algorithm is based on work by Pawel Parys and the follow-up work by Karoliina Lehtinen, Sven Schewe, Dominik Wojtczak.
 * FPI is the distraction-based fixpoint algorithm by Tom van Dijk and Bob Rubbens.
+* FPJ and FPJG are adaptations of FPI and the Justifications algorithm by Ruben Lapauw et al.
 * All tangle learning algorithms are proposed by Tom van Dijk (me).

 The parallel algorithms use the work-stealing framework Lace.